 Another one of our favourite places in the city centre is the M.E.N, it is always worth checking what is going on here when planning your visits.
 We have seen some fabulous shows at the M.E.N over the years including, Pink, The X factor and the Monster truck tour, and as it is in walking distance to the print works you can always combine it with a nice meal or a few drinks too.

-Things to do in Manchester at the Trafford centre
+Things to do in Manchester with kids at the Trafford centre

 The Sealife centre is perfect for families with children under 9 or older if they have a particular interest in or love for all things under water.
 Here you will be able to get up close with lots of varieties of fish and sea creatures, including sharks.
 There is also the opportunity to handle some of the creatures including star fish, which is a lovely experience.
 As well as exploring all the different tanks there is also a play area where the children can let off some steam and the parents can sit down and take a much needed break.